Why are your gift baskets not selling? Here’s eight reasons you’re still not making money, reasons you can fix to turn the situation around.

 Start the make money ball rolling by taking action on one of these eight problems.

 My suggestion is to choose the easiest one to solve first.
-Let the next select be one that seems difficult to do because that’s just it — it seems difficult.
+Let the next select be one that seems difficult because that’s just it — it seems difficult.
 The action you’ll take is new but one you can fix faster than you realize, which is a satisfying reality for the many designers I coach each week.
 Let’s talk today to get your business on track.

 Which of these situations will you solve first, or is there another problem you need to handle?